chrishyoroklee/RAG-Query-Expansion/README.md

 ## Results

 The experimental results demonstrate a consistent improvement in cosine similarity scores with Query Expansion (QE).
-For detailed results and visualizations, refer to the results/ directory or the project report.
+For detailed results and visualizations, refer to the project report.